Shivk123/DSBDA/README.md

 ## DSBDA Practicals Repository

-This repository contains practical assignments for the course "Data Science and Big Data Analytics" (DSBDA).
+Hello TEs, this repository contains practical assignments for the course "Data Science and Big Data Analytics" (DSBDA).
 Each subdirectory corresponds to a different student's practical assignments.

 ## List of Student Repositories: